 Mr. Kiernan is a former practising solicitor with substantial experience in the administration and operation of listed public companies particularly in the resources sector.
-He is chairman of BC Iron Limited, Uranium Equities Limited and Venturex Resources Limited and a director of Liontown Resources Limited and South Boulder Mines Limited, all of which are listed on the ASX.
+He is chairman of BC Iron Limited and Venturex Resources Limited, and a director of South Boulder Mines Limited all of which are listed on the ASX.
+Mr Kiernan was previously a director of ASX Listed Liontown Resources Limited and Uranium Equities Limited.